naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 we used it to share logic

->     Alternative to HOCs and rednder props
+>     Alternative to HOCs and render props

 **Notes**